AndersDeath/diary2/README.md

 I've send money to Russian, visited a doctor, made a plan for future talk with surgeon.
 Today is extrimely hot day in Yerevan.
 It's around +37 degree.
 I also moved english lesson to Thursday.

 # 12 July 2022 - Tuesday - Yerevan

+I've gave money to the guy who should give them to Surgeon. i also recorded a voice audio in order to have evidences.